avade/hackovation_101/CF.md

 # Getting Started with Cloud Foundry

 All of your interactions with Cloud Foundry will be through the command line.

+Have a look at the official _Getting Started Guide_ if you are not familiar with it yet: https://docs.cloudfoundry.org/cf-cli/getting-started.html

 ### Debian and Ubuntu-based Linux distributions Installation::